Australian rules football: Global reach

 During the colonial period, Australian rules was sometimes referred to as Australasian rules, reflecting its popularity in New Zealand.
 The game was played outside Australasia as early as 1888 when Australians studying at Edinburgh University and London University formed teams and competed in London.
 Further international exposure came that same year, when the first British rugby side to tour the Southern Hemisphere played Australian rules matches in both Australia and New Zealand.
 By the early 20th century, it had spread with the Australian diaspora to South Africa, the United States and other parts of the Anglosphere; however this growth went into rapid decline during and after World War I, leading also to a decades long hiatus in New Zealand.
 After World War II, it experienced growth in the Pacific region, particularly in Papua New Guinea and Nauru, where it is now the national sport.

 Today, the sport is played at an amateur level in various countries throughout the world.
-Twenty-three countries have participated in the International Cup, which was held triennially in Australia from 2002 to 2017.
+Twenty-three countries have participated in the Australian Football International Cup, which was held triennially in Australia from 2002 to 2017.
 International competition resumed in 2024 with three regional tournaments: the Transatlantic Cup, Asia Cup, and Pacific Cup.
 Nine countries have also participated in the AFL Europe Championship.
 In 2013, participation across AFL Europe's 21 member nations was more than 5,000 players, the majority of which are European nationals rather than Australian expats.
 The sport also has a growing presence in India.
 Over 20 countries have either affiliation or working agreements with the AFL.

 Most present-day international amateur clubs and leagues are based in North America, Europe and Asia, with the oldest typically having originated in the 1980s.
 That decade, the sport developed a cult following in the United States when matches were broadcast on the fledgling ESPN network.
 Growing international interest has been assisted by exhibition matches, players switching between football codes, and Australia's multicultural makeup.
 Many VFL/AFL players were born overseas, with a growing number recruited through various initiatives.
 One notable example is the Irish experiment, which, since the 1980s, has seen many Gaelic footballers leave the amateur GAA to play Australian rules professionally.
 This has expanded to women's football, with 39 Irish players on AFLW lists for the 2025 season.

 Although Australian rules football is not an Olympic sport, it was showcased at the MCG as part of the 1956 Summer Olympics, held in Melbourne.
 In addition, when Brisbane hosted the 1982 Commonwealth Games, an exhibition match between Richmond and Carlton was held at the Gabba.